7 results for tag: Trauma Blocking

 Empath or Trauma Response?

-Are you an empath or trauma responses being expressed from childhood?
-In recent years there are a number of people that have identified themselves as empaths that express an attitude of superiority to those who are not empaths.
-They think they are "special".
+Are you an empath, or are trauma responses being expressed from childhood?
+In recent years, a number of people who have identified themselves as empaths have expressed an attitude of superiority to those who are not empaths.
+They think they are "special."
 I find this troubling on multiple levels.
-An empath is not something that you train or study to become, it is typically a response to childhood trauma and heightened sense of vigilance.
-Is experiencing a challenging childhood a reason to feel superior to others?
+An empath is not something that you train or study to become; it is typically a response to childhood trauma and a heightened sense of vigilance.

 ...